Denver International Airport: Security

+Denver International Airport does not offer 24-hour passenger security screening.

 Art and aesthetics

 The Teflon-coated fiberglass roof of Denver International Airport alludes to the Rocky Mountains.

 The Jeppesen Terminal's internationally recognized peaked roof, designed by Fentress Bradburn Architects, resembles snow-capped mountains and evokes the early history of Colorado when Native American teepees were located across the Great Plains.
 The catenary steel cable system, similar to the Brooklyn Bridge design, supports the fabric roof.
 DEN is also known for a pedestrian bridge connecting the terminal to Concourse A that allows travelers to walk from the main Terminal to Concourse A, while viewing planes taxiing beneath them.
 It offers views of the Rocky Mountains to the west and the high plains to the east.

 Denver's public art program (which is financed by a mandatory 1% capital improvement budget) has resulted in a significant number of artworks being installed at the airport.
 The artwork includes sculptures, murals, photos, sound art and paintings.

-The airport features a bronze statue of Denver native Jack Swigert by Loveland, Colorado artist George Lundeen in Concourse B. Swigert flew on Apollo 13 as Command Module Pilot, and was elected to the House of Representatives in 1982, but died of cancer before he was sworn in.
+The airport features a bronze statue of Denver native Jack Swigert by Loveland, Colorado, artist George Lundeen in Concourse B. Swigert flew on Apollo 13 as Command Module Pilot, and was elected to the House of Representatives in 1982, but died of cancer before he was sworn in.
 The statue is dressed in an A7L pressure suit, and is posed holding a gold-plated helmet.
 It is a duplicate of a statue placed at the United States Capitol in 1997.
 George Lundeen is also the sculptor of The Aviator, a monumental bronze sculpture of Elrey Borge Jeppesen, for whom the terminal is named.